 Smiling is Contagious – Spread Cheer!

 If you smile at someone (stranger or not), it’s likely that they’ll return the smile.
 You smile – they smile.
-Imagine how you can change the mood in a room full of people!
+I have personally tried this, and I can tell you it works!
+Imagine how YOU can change the mood in a room full of people with a simple smile!

 There’s actually scientific explanation for why smiling is contagious.
 It involves mirror neurons, a small circuit of cells in the brain.
 Neuroscientist Marco Lacoboni told Scientific American, “When I see you smiling, my mirror neurons for smiling fire up, too, initiating a cascade of neural activity that evokes the feeling we typically associate with a smile.
 I don’t need to make any inference on what you are feeling, I experience immediately and effortlessly (in a milder form, of course) what you are experiencing.”